Arthur Philemon Coleman: Biography

 Born in Lachute, Canada East, the son of Francis Coleman (an ordained minister) and Emmeline Maria Adams, he received his Bachelor of Arts in 1876 and Master of Arts in 1880 from Victoria College in Cobourg, Ontario.
 He received a Ph.D. at the University of Breslau in 1881.

 Coleman joined the department of geology and natural history at Victoria College in 1882 as a professor.
 From 1891 to 1901, he was a professor of geology at the School of Practical Science in Toronto.
 From 1893 to 1909, he was a geologist at the Bureau of Mines of the Government of Ontario.
-From 1901 to 1922, he was a professor of geology at the University of Toronto and was Dean of the Faculty of Arts from 1919 to 1922.
+From 1901 to 1922, he was a professor of geology at the University of Toronto and was dean of the Faculty of Arts from 1919 to 1922.
+In 1913, he was appointed Director of the Museum of Geology at the Royal Ontario Museum and tasked with bringing together Geology with four other museums: Archaeology, Mineralogy, Palaeontology and Zoology.
 From 1931 to 1934, he was a geologist with the Department of Mines of the Government of Ontario.

 In 1886, Coleman was the first to describe one of the most important (both scientifically and historically) and largest meteorites to ever fall in Canada.
 This 145 kg iron–nickel meteorite, likely the differentiated centre of a failed protoplanet, is called the Manitou Asinîy, Creator's Stone, or Iron Creek meteorite.

 In 1898, Coleman led a field expedition with the intent of surveying resources, along with the Geologist George Mercer Dawson and the famed anarchist, Peter Kropotkin.
 Kropotkin gave his credit to Coleman, writing he was "well acquainted with the mining region of Central Canada."

 In 1907, Coleman inferred a "lower Huronian ice age" from analysis of a geological formation near Lake Huron.

 Coleman was elected a fellow of the Royal Society of Canada in 1900 and was its president in 1921.
 He was awarded the Murchison Medal of the Geological Society of London in 1910 and in 1928 was awarded the Royal Society of Canada's Flavelle Medal.
 In 1902, he was elected President of the Royal Canadian Institute and in 1910, he was made a fellow of the Royal Society.
 In 1915, he was President of the Geological Society of America.
 In 1929, he was appointed Honorary Vice-President of the Royal Canadian Geographical Society.